openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

          nova-network is deprecated, as are any related configuration options.

-   * - ``use_journal`` = ``False``

-     - (Boolean) Enable journald for logging.
-If running in a systemd environment you may wish to enable journal support.
-Doing so will use the journal native protocol which includes structured metadata in addition to log messages.This option is ignored if log_config_append is set.

    * - ``use_stderr`` = ``False``

      - (Boolean) Log output to standard error.
 This option is ignored if log_config_append is set.